CumulusNetworks/docs/content/cumulus-linux-510/System-Configuration/Access-Control-Lists/Access-Control-List-Configuration.md

 - The `policy.conf` file expects rule files to have a `.rules` suffix as part of the file name.
 {{%/notice%}}

-Here is an example ACL policy file:
+The following shows an example ACL policy file:

 ```
 [iptables]